-Add geogirafe to an existing GeoMapFish project
+Add GeoGirafe to an existing GeoMapFish project

-This guide describes one way to install Geogirafe, but other methods may also work for your geoportal.
+This guide describes one way to install GeoGirafe, but other methods may also work for your geoportal.

 Prerequisites